tdviet/fedcloudclient-old/docs/usage.rst

     ...

-* **"fedcloud openstack-int --site <SITE> --vo <VO> --checkin-access-token <ACCESS_TOKEN>"** : Call Openstack client without command, so users can work interactively.
+* **"fedcloud openstack-int --site <SITE> --vo <VO> --checkin-access-token <ACCESS_TOKEN>"** : Call Openstack client without command, so users can work with Openstack site in interactive mode.
+This is useful when users need to perform multiple commands successively.
+For example, users may need get list of images, list of flavors, list of networks before creating a VM.
 OIDC authentication is done only once at the beginning, then the keystone token is cached and will be used for successive commands without authentication via CheckIn again.

 ::